Exploring Aya Sofya (Hagia Sophia): A Visitor's Guide

-It was rebuilt on a larger scale in 532-37, during the reign of Justinian, by Anthemios of Tralleis (Aydin) and Isodoros of Miletus, with the avowed intention of surpassing in splendor all the buildings of antiquity.
-Large numbers of columns were brought to Constantinople from temples in Asia Minor, the Lebanon, Greece and Italy, and the finest marbles and noblest metals were used.
+During the reign of Emperor Justinian, the church was rebuilt on a grander scale, with construction taking place between AD 532 and 537.
+Built with the avowed intention of surpassing in splendor all the buildings of antiquity, its construction incorporated many classical elements, with Roman and Greek sites pillaged for their stones.
+Large numbers of columns were brought to Constantinople from temples throughout Asia Minor, Greece, and Italy, and the finest marbles and noblest metals were used.
 It is said that the total cost of the building was 360 hundredweight of gold and that 10,000 workmen were employed in its construction.

 Measuring 75 meters long, 70 meters wide, and 58 meters high (from the floor to the top of the dome), the Aya Sofya is a mammoth space.
 In the exonarthex (outer vestibule) and narthex (inner vestibule) are fine early Christian mosaics.
 During the building's tenure as a working mosque, these were covered up under whitewash, but reconstruction work since 1931, when the Aya Sofya became a museum, has mostly exposed these beautiful artworks once more.
 Of particular interest is the 9th-century figure of Christ as Pantocrator over the Imperial Doorway (the main entranceway) and the mosaic of Christ Enthroned flanked by Empress Zoe and Emperor Constantine IX in the upper gallery.

 Because of its dual religious usage over the centuries, the interior is a fascinating mix of both Byzantine and Ottoman splendor.
 It is lit by countless windows and dominated by the magnificent central dome with its 32-meter diameter.
 Huge circular wooden plaques on the main piers are inscribed in gold script with the names of the first four Caliphs.
 In the apse is the mihrab (the niche indicating the direction of Mecca).